Skip to Content

 Day 4 is another long drive as you head from Portland to Apollo Bay.
 This drive is more scenic than the previous days as it is along the coast.

-You pass great places such as Warrnambool, Port Fairy, and Port Campbell, which you should stop at.
+You pass great places such as Warrnambool, the seaside town of Port Fairy, and Port Campbell National Park, which you should stop at.

-The drive to Apollo Bay takes you past Cape Otway, which is a good place to stop and check out the surroundings.
+The drive to the beautiful coastal town of Apollo Bay takes you past the Great Otway National Park, which is a good place to stop and check out the surroundings.

 We didn’t do this and I regret it, so don’t make the same mistake as me!
-Apollo Bay is a good place to stop for the night, and there are a few campervan sites in town!
+Apollo Bay is a good place to stop for the night, and there are a few caravan parks in town!

 Day 5 – Apollo Bay to Melbourne